HeavenlyDestiny/HeavenlyDestiny/README.md

 <p align="center">
 ❝Do you believe in gravitational forces between humans?
 That certain people attract certain others?
 I believe this, now.❞
-<p align="center">Do not copy my skin, ask for inspiration.
+</div> <div align="center">Do not copy my skin, ask for inspiration.
 Whisper to interact.

 </p>